-e.
-Flow-down.
-The offeror agrees to include the requirements of this clause in all subcontract solicitations and resulting subcontracts that involve potential access to proscribed information under this solicitation and any resulting contract.
+(e) Flow-down.
+The offeror agrees to include the requirements of this clause in all subcontract solicitations that involve potential access to proscribed information under this solicitation and any resulting contract.

-10. ORGANIZATIONAL CONFLICT OF INTEREST (JUL 2016)
+CI 209-3 ORGANIZATIONAL CONFLICT OF INTEREST (JUL 2016).